The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Plate 87.
 From a painted Chinese bottle.
 Available under a Creative Commons License

-The symbolism of flowers in Chinese art is extremely diverse.
+The symbolism of flowers and fruit in Chinese art is extremely diverse.
 This collection lists many individual flowers each with its own specific meaning.
 From very early times courtyard homes had a small garden at its heart.
 The character for flower huā has an interesting origin.
 As a plant ‘magically’ transform from producing green leaves into producing flowers the character uses a head over heels representation to show this metamorphosis under the radical for a ‘plant’.

-The twelfth day of the second lunar month is a minor festival to celebrate Spring and the emergence of leaves and flowers.
-It is dedicated to the goddess of flowers Bǎi huā shēn.
+The twelfth day of the second lunar month is a minor festival to celebrate Spring and the emergence of leaves and flowers; it is dedicated to the goddess of flowers Bǎi huā shēn.
 Early spring blossom was particularly valued and used to decorate houses for the Spring Festival.
 For a long while it was the custom of women to wear a garland of flowers in their hair although white and blue flowers are unlucky and avoided.
-Flowers have long been associated with girls and young women, and a picture of a flower may represent one.
-A prostitute was often referred to as a ‘flower’.
+Flowers have long been associated with girls and young women, and a picture of a flower may represent one; a prostitute was often referred to as a ‘flower’.

 Particular flowers are often depicted with a specific bird because they have the same symbolic meaning, so a crane and a pine tree both represent longevity.
 The four friends of the flowers are the swallow, oriole, bee and butterfly.
 While the three friends of winter are the pine, bamboo and plum blossom.

 A basket of flowers is the emblem of Lan Caihe who is one of the Eight Daoist Immortals.
 Each month is associated with a flower but the list varies from place to place.
-Here is a list that follows the traditional Chinese lunar months starting at Chinese New Year (not January):
+Here is a list of the traditional Chinese lunar months starting at Chinese New Year (not January):

 1st: plum; 2nd: apricot; 3rd: tree peony; 4th: cherry blossom; 5th: magnolia; 6th: pomegranate; 7th:lotus; 8th:pear or quince; 9th:cassia or mallow; 10th:chrysanthemum; 11th:gardenia; 12th: poppy.